alexpolt/alexpolt.github.io/src/atomic-data.md

   the baseline std::mutex case.
 The first line is for the mutex, the second is **atomic\_data**.
   The queue size for the **atomic\_data** was 2\*threads\_size and threads\_size = 8.

-  You can see how good the Windows 7 mutex is.
-I guess they do some scheduling tricks under the hood (wasn't able to find relative info on the Net).
-And the fact that increasing the data size changes the situation supports that guess.
+  You can see how good the std::mutex on Windows 7 is (it was compiled with Visual Studio 2015).
+  Looking up on the Net it seems the implementation busy spins for a while (optimistic logic) and the fact, that increasing the data size changes the situation, supports that guess.

+  On Android the timings are especially sweet.
+The only problem was that Android dynamically adjusts priorities and the mutex version had quite different timings (but always worse that **atomic\_data**).

-  You see, **atomic\_data** is quite competitive even with it copying data on every update.
+  As data tells us, **atomic\_data** is quite competitive even with it copying data on every update.
 But we more testing and I ask for your help here.
 Clone or download the [Github][github] repo and run the tests on your machine. **atomic\_data** works both on 32-bit and 64-bit machines.